VyrazuLabs/asseto-asset-management/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: Default Issue
-description: Use this template to report bugs, request features, or ask questions
+about: Use this template to report bugs, request features, or ask questions
-title: "[ISSUE] "
+title: "[DATE]: [FEATURE NAME]/ [ISSUE NAME]"
 labels: ["triage"]
 assignees: ""
 ---